Alperencode/BeautifulSoup/README.md

 This repository will contain ***my own projects***, my ***UpWork jobs source codes\**** and ***the project that I'm working on with my teacher*** which mentioned as School-implementation.
 <br><br>
-&emsp;So far the biggest project is [School-implementation-3](https://github.com/Alperencode/BeautifulSoup/tree/master/School-implementation3).
-That project is basically based on scraping all the data from some article site and giving them a meaning or making a model wich uses that data.
-Lastly, I converted that data into json lines.
-Now I'm working on a model to give a meaning to that data.
+&emsp;So far the biggest project is [DergiPark-Project](https://github.com/Alperencode/BeautifulSoup/tree/master/DergiPark-Project).
+That project is basically based on scraping all the data from one of the biggest article sites in Turkey and extracting it into different formats of files.
+This data can be used in Ai models to give meaning to this data or train any model with them.

 </p>